C++ API Documentation

 What is syNumpy?

-It gives C++ applications a clean and efficient way to exchange numerical arrays with Python-based workflows, while remaining easy to integrate into existing native codebases.
-The library is released under the 3-Clause BSD License, and the source code is hosted on GitHub ↗.
+It gives native C++ applications a straightforward way to exchange array data with Python-based workflows without pulling in a large runtime dependency chain.
+The library is released under the 3-Clause BSD License, and the source code is available on GitHub ↗.

 Production Usage

-syNumpy is used internally by FACEIO ↗ for facial features extraction workflows and by PixLab production systems behind the DocScan Mobile App, PixLab internal visual-search and document-processing workflows exposed through the PixLab API Endpoints, and the DOCSCAN API endpoint for scanning passports, driver licenses, visas, residence permits, and other identity documents issued around the world.
+syNumpy is used internally by FACEIO ↗ for facial feature extraction workflows and by PixLab systems behind the DocScan mobile app, internal visual search and document processing workflows, the PixLab API endpoints, and the DOCSCAN API for passports, driver licenses, visas, residence permits, and other identity documents.

 Core Features

-syNumpy focuses on robust .npy support for scalar numeric and complex dtypes.
-The core parser entry point is syNumpy::loadNpyBuffer(), the file APIs are thin wrappers on top of that parser, and malformed headers or truncated payloads are rejected explicitly.
+syNumpy focuses on reliable .npy support for scalar numeric and complex dtypes.
+The main parser entry point is syNumpy::loadNpyBuffer(), the file APIs are thin wrappers around that parser, and malformed headers or truncated payloads fail explicitly.

 NpyArray Container

-Stores shape dimensions, dtype descriptors, Fortran-order flags, and the raw payload bytes efficiently in memory.
+Stores shape metadata, dtype descriptors, Fortran-order flags, and raw payload bytes in a compact in-memory container.

 Flexible Loading

-Use syNumpy::loadNpy() to read from disk, or syNumpy::loadNpyBuffer() to parse an in-memory NumPy dataset directly.
+Use syNumpy::loadNpy() for file input, or syNumpy::loadNpyBuffer() to parse an in-memory NumPy payload directly.

 Typed Saving

-syNumpy::saveNpyRaw() allows explicit dtype descriptors, while saveNpy() overloads handle common native C++ workflows automatically.
+syNumpy::saveNpyRaw() exposes explicit dtype control, while saveNpy() overloads cover common native C++ workflows with less setup.

 Validation & Append Mode

 Set mode = "a" to extend axis 0.
-It rigorously validates headers, endianness, and trailing dims before appending.
+Headers, endianness, and trailing dimensions are validated before append operations proceed.

 Build & Integration

-The simplest integration path is to copy synumpy.hpp and synumpy.cpp into your source tree and compile them with your existing C++17 target.
+The simplest integration path is to copy synumpy.hpp and synumpy.cpp into your source tree and build them with your existing C++17 target.

 • Public files synumpy.hpp, synumpy.cpp